Resize Images

 Pixel & Percentage

-Resize by specific pixel dimensions or by a percentage of the original size.
+Resize by exact pixel dimensions or by percentage of the original image.

 Aspect Ratio Lock